fardinanam/A-C-Compiler/README.md

 ### Error recovery:

-Some common syntax errors are handled and recovered so that the parser does not stop parsing.
+Some common syntax errors are handled and recovered so that the parser does not stop parsing immediately after recongnizing an error.

 <p align="right"><a href="#top">back to top</a></p>